grimy86/MASM-Assembly/Info/Call_stack.md

 Here is the sequence of steps that takes place when a function is called:

 1. The program encounters a function call.
-2. A stack frame is constructed and pushed on the stack.
+2. The CPU jumps to the function’s start point.
-3. The CPU jumps to the function’s start point.
+3. Push local variables and arguments.
 4. The instructions inside of the function begin executing.

 ### Epilogue
 When the function terminates, the following steps happen:

 5. Registers are restored from the call stack
-6. The stack frame is popped off the stack.
-This frees the memory for all local variables and arguments.
+6. Free the memory for all local variables and arguments.
 7. The return value is handled.
 8. The CPU resumes execution at the return address.